Phyllis Whaler, RN, BSN, MS, NCSN is Cab Calloway’s full-time nurse.

 School nurses are registered nurses with a Bachelor’s Degree in Nursing and additional training in School Nursing.

-- Delaware School Nursing services meet the dynamic health needs of all Delaware students, maximizing their ability to participate in educational activities and achieve optimal wellness.
-Key components of school nursing services include early identification and interviention, health education and promotion, multi-faceted collaboration and the direct services of a nurse for each school.
+* Delaware School Nursing services meet the dynamic health needs of all Delaware students, maximizing their ability to participate in educational activities and achieve optimal wellness.
+Key components of school nursing services include early identification and intervention, health education and promotion, multi-faceted collaboration and the direct services of a nurse for each school.

 School Nurse Responsibilities: